matzsoft/WitnessPuzzles/README.md

 ### Functional

+1. Add a way to select the triangles count for the triangle icon type.
-1. Add new icon types: triangles and tetris.
+1. Add the new tetris icon type.
 1. Make an icon for the app.
 1. Look to cleanup the extra* methods.
 1. Can the IconType enum be eliminated by type introspection?